HansZizold/Capstone-project_Concert/README.md

 ## ACKNOWLEDMENTS:

-- Special thanks to [Cindy Shin](https://www.behance.net/adagio07) who is the author of the original design that this project is based on.
+- Original design idea by [Cindy Shin in Behance](https://www.behance.net/adagio07) who is the author of the original design that this project is based on.

 - Thanks also to all the people that reviewed my code in order to make it better.